Hy Buller: Biography

-Hy Buller’s father, Nathan Buller, immigrated to Canada in 1893 from Wiznitz, Bukovina, which was at that time a part of the Austro-Hungarian Empire and is now shared by Romania and the Ukraine.
+Hy Buller’s father, Nathan Buller, immigrated to Canada in 1893 from Wiznitz, Bukovina, which was at that time a part of the Austro-Hungarian Empire and is now shared by Romania and Ukraine.
 The Buller family originally settled in Montreal, Quebec where they ran a cleaning and pressing business.
 In 1919, Nathan married Goldie Goldenberg.
 Following a tragic explosion at the shop that killed Nathan’s brother, the Bullers left the garment business and moved to Saskatoon, Saskatchewan in 1929 to join their relatives.

 Winters in Saskatoon were devoted to hockey.
-Buller’s love of the sport developed in the flooded and frozen vacant lot belonging to his uncle.
+Buller’s love of the sport developed in his uncle's flooded and frozen vacant lot.
 Many of the local boys played a form of hockey called shinny, or street hockey, and in 1937 the first artificial ice arena opened in Saskatchewan and the boys soon formed leagues.
 Buller moved quickly up the ranks throughout his childhood and teen years, often playing alongside older and more experienced team members.
-But his athletic abilities were recognized and desired by coaches early on.
+However, his athletic abilities were recognized and desired by coaches early on.
 Aside from ice hockey, Buller also participated in football, baseball, basketball, golf, swimming, and track and field; earning many awards.

 In David A. Schwartz’s article "A Mensch on Defense – The Hy Buller Story" from the Jewish Historical Society of British Columbia's journal The Scribe, he describes how in the 1930s and ‘40s, there was one team in Saskatoon that scouts would come to see.
 The boys in this club were required to attend weekly church services and Buller, as a Jew, was not eligible to join.
 However, Buller’s natural abilities were too exceptional to overlook and in 1942, at the age of 16, he was offered a spot in the New York Rangers’ Winnipeg training camp.
 Buller's parents were hesitant at first because he was an excellent student.
 He had graduated two years early and could easily have gone to university.
 But Buller's zeal for hockey could not be shaken and in the fall of 1942 he began playing with for the Eastern Amateur Hockey League’s New York Rovers along with two other Saskatoon boys, Vic Lynn and David Livingston.